-For day-trippers, it’s recommended to use local tour operators who will take you from Coromandel town to do the walk, and pick you up afterward.
-The drive between town and either bay is a slow one along unsealed roads, making the walk a day-long expedition, but the driver’s commentary — history, geology, geography, gossip — is interesting and entertaining, and the scenery always lovely.
+For day-trippers, it's recommended to use local tour operators who will take you from Coromandel Town to do the walk, and pick you up afterward.
+The drive between town and either bay is a slow one along unsealed roads, making the walk a day-long expedition, but the driver's commentary of history, geology, geography and gossip is interesting and entertaining, and the scenery always lovely.

 Heading up the west coast to Fletcher Bay from Coromandel town, you get your first taste of what is to come, with the blue sea breaking white on the rocks to your left beyond a fringe of flax, while bush-clad hills rise to your right behind green farmland.

-The quirky little settlement of Colville is your last chance for a coffee at Hereford ‘n a Pickle, where you might also want to buy some treats for lunch.
+The quirky little settlement of Colville is your last chance for a coffee, where you might also want to buy some treats for lunch.
 Be sure to have a browse through the barn-red General Store, which sells everything from mung beans to nails.

 As you continue the drive up the coast, you'll pass the granite wharf at Parity, where the rock was hauled from the interior to be loaded onto scows, for the construction of Auckland's War Memorial Museum and Post Office, and Wellington's Houses of Parliament.